-A person may not need to cover minor first- or second-degree burns with a bandage if the burn blisters are not open.
+A person may not need to cover minor first or second degree burns with a bandage if the burn blisters are not open.

-It is important to wrap the bandage loosely, and avoid applying sticky bandages directly onto the wound.
+It is important to wrap the bandage loosely and avoid applying sticky bandages directly onto the wound.

 When a burn has open blisters, a person may want to use antibiotic creams and ointments.
 Antibiotic creams can help prevent infection in the wound and help the burn heal faster.
 Some topical creams also contain pain-relieving ingredients that may ease discomfort.

 After applying an antibiotic cream, cover up any exposed blisters to protect the wound from infection.